 Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

-Though Alameda is only 30 minutes from downtown San Francisco, it feels a world away from the bustling city.
+The USS Hornet is a ship museum anchored in the East Bay city of Alameda and makes for an amazing family day trip.
+Only 30 minutes from downtown San Francisco, Alameda feels a world away from the bustling city.
 It’s an island after all and it has that peculiar island charm.
 You get out of the Victorian downtown, drive through dilapidated 1950s projects, and after a left turn, discover a former navy air station where the MARAD‘s Ready Reserve ships are berthed and ready to supply equipment and vehicles for US military operations worldwide.
 Docks with restricted perimeters.
 Guys in uniforms driving big grey vehicles around.
-An aircraft carrier open to the public.
-Wait, what?
+And the USS Hornet, an aircraft carrier open to the public.

 One Sunday morning we stumbled upon the signs for the USS Hornet from I-880 towards Alameda, en route to the Bay Area International Children’s Film Festival.
 We were early for our movie so I suggested we go check out the docks.
 That’s how we found out about the USS Hornet.
 Pure chance.
 Boy scouts were pouring out of the ship carrying sleeping bags and rucksacks.
 I checked the sign: “Open daily 10am to 5pm.”
 That’s all the info we needed.